 1. Celebrate Appalachia in Dollywood

 Country music legend Dolly Parton was born and raised in East Tennessee, and she celebrates her local roots with good cheer and more than 40 Appalachia-themed rides at this busy theme park in Pigeon Forge.
 Dollywood is known for its roller coasters, but you’ll also find fantastic live music, regional arts and crafts, and southern fried fare.
-We recently chatted with Dolly Parton herself to get the details on the park's latest museum attraction.
+Dollywood is approximately 2.5 miles off of the Parkway in Pigeon Forge and 9 miles from Gatlinburg.

-Head to Dollywood first thing in the morning because the crowds (and lines) only get longer – add-ons to your ticket allow you to skip the longest ones.
-The park offers two tiers for guests: one that allows you to skip eight lines and one that is unlimited.
+Head to Dollywood first thing in the morning because the crowds (and lines) only get longer as the day goes on.
+Add-ons to your ticket allow you to skip the longest lines.
+The park has two tiers for guests, one that allows you to skip eight lines and one that is unlimited.

 While the park closes in January and February, it opens for weekends in March.
 Not all of the attractions are available, but it is a little less busy.
-Dollywood also has great playgrounds and rides for little ones if you're traveling with toddlers in tow.
+Dollywood has great playgrounds and rides throughout the park for little ones if you're traveling with toddlers in tow.

 Planning tip: Dollywood's Splash Country water park is next door and opens in summer.
+During the peak summer season, plan for two full days to experience everything, especially if not adding on the TimeSaver Pass.
 DreamMore Resort and Bear Cove Cabins are lodging options close to both parks.

 2. Enjoy sky-high adventures atop Anakeesta Mountain